erdncyz/login-register-local-db/README.md

 ### User Login

 - After successful registration, the user can log in with the same credentials.
-If the login is successful, the user will be redirected to a specific dashboard URL (currently `http://mercury.digiturk.net:4723/device-farm/`).
+If the login is successful, the user will be redirected to a specific dashboard URL (currently `YOUR REDIRECT URL`).

 ### Error Messages